R-77: Development

-Work on the R-77 began in 1982 by „Molnija OKB“ in Ukrainian SSR.
-After the dissolution of the Soviet Union the R-77 (Izdelie 170) missiles were produced in Kyiv's "Artem" plant.
+Work on the R-77 began in 1982 by "Molnija OKB" in the Ukrainian SSR.
+After the dissolution of the Soviet Union, the R-77 (Izdelie 170) missiles were produced in Kyiv's "Artem" plant.
 It represented Ukraine's and later also Russia's first multi-purpose missile for tactical and strategic aircraft for fire-and-forget use against aircraft ranging from hovering helicopters to high-speed, low-altitude aircraft.
 Gennadiy Sokolovski, general designer of the Vympel Design Bureau, said that the R-77 missile can be used against medium and long range air-to-air missiles such as the AIM-120 AMRAAM and AIM-54 Phoenix, as well as SAMs such as the Patriot.
 The munition has a laser-triggered proximity fuze and an expanding rod warhead that can destroy targets of various sizes.
 It can be used against cruise missiles and precision-guided munitions (PGMs).
-First seen in 1992 at the Moscow Airshow (MAKS) 1992, the R-77 was immediately nicknamed Amraamski by Western journalists.
+First seen at the 1992 Moscow Airshow (MAKS), the R-77 was immediately nicknamed Amraamski by Western journalists.
 The basic R-77 is known as the izdeliye 170, while the export variant is known as the izdeliye 190 or RVV-AE.
 The R-77 and RVV-AE have a range of 80 km.
 Vympel did not have adequate funding during the 1990s and the first part of the following decade to support further evolution of the R-77, either for the Russian Air Force or the export market.
 The basic version of the R-77 is not thought to have entered the Russian Aerospace Forces inventory in significant numbers.

 The R-77 can be used by upgraded Su-27, MiG-29 and MiG-31 variants in Russian Aerospace Forces service.
 Some variants of the Su-27 in China's People's Liberation Army Air Force, including the domestically produced J-11 variants, can also employ the missile.
 The newer Su-30MKK has a N001 (Su-27 radar) with a digital bypass channel incorporating a mode allowing it to use R-77s.
 The export RVV-AE has been sold widely, with China and India placing significant orders for the munition, as was the case for the R-73.
 The baseline R-77 was designed in the 1980s, with development complete by around 1994.
 India was the first export customer for the export variant, known as the RVV-AE, with the final batch delivered in 2002.